Seqcol specification version 0.1.0

 Introduction

 Reference sequences are fundamental to genomic analysis.
 To make their analysis reproducible and efficient, we require tools that can identify, store, retrieve, and compare reference sequences.
 The primary goal of the Sequence Collections (seqcol) project is to standardize identifiers for collections of sequences.
 Seqcol can be used to identify genomes, transcriptomes, or proteomes -- anything that can be represented as a collection of sequences.
-A common example and primary use case of sequence collections is for reference genome, so this documentation sometimes refers to reference genomes for convenience; really, it can be applied to any collection of sequences.
+A common example and primary use case of sequence collections is for a reference genome, so this documentation sometimes refers to reference genomes for convenience; really, it can be applied to any collection of sequences.

 In brief, the project specifies several procedures: